mikarinneoracle/dockernode-app/wercker.md

 The first step `check` is just to verify we have built our box from a correct image having the required utlities available for the actual deploy for the Oracle Container Cloud service.

-The second step `internal/docker-push` pushes the built image to Docker-hub repository specified by the Workflow `environment variables`.
+The second step `internal/docker-push` pushes the built image to Docker-hub repository.
 Here, we are using `$WERCKER_MAIN_PIPELINE_STARTED` timestamp as the tag for the built image.